abhishekkumar-pz/abhishekkumar-pz/README.md

 <hr>

 ### About me

-I'm a Software Developer:computer: .
+I'm a Software Developer :computer:.
 I like sports and business. :trophy:

-Currently I work as a senior software engineer.
+Currently, I work as a senior software engineer.
 I did my B.Tech from NIT Surat in Electronics and Communication Engineering.

 :email: Feel free to leave a [message](mailto:kumarabhishek3114@gmail.com) or connect me on [LinkedIn](https://www.linkedin.com/in/abhishek-kumar3114/)!